-- 1. If you have installed a previous version of Writer's Workbench, uninstall it using the Windows Control Panel before proceeding. - 2.
-First, close all open applications running on your system. - 3.
+- 1. First, close all open applications running on your system. - 2.
 If you are installing from the Internet, open your browser and point to the URL indicated by the email sent to you as a result of your purchase.
 In this case, installation will prompt you for a password to install the software.
 Enter the password sent to you via email.
-Be sure that lower case and capital letters are entered exactly as shown in the email message.
+Be sure that lower case and capital letters are entered exactly as that password sent in the email message.

-The installation software will walk you through installing Writer's Workbench.
+The installation software will provide instructions for installing Writer's Workbench.

-- 4. If installing from a CDROM drive, insert the Writer's Workbench CD into the CDROM drive the installation software will walk you through installing Writer's Workbench. - 5.
-Enter Microsoft Word by double-clicking on the mathematication icon on your desktop to complete the setup process. - If using Word 2002 (XP) or Word 2003, you will be prompted with a Security Warning the first time you enter Writer's Workbench.
-Select Always trust macros from this source and click the Enable Macros button. - 7.
-If using Word 2007, a notification will be displayed below the ribbon section-
+- 3. If installing from a CDROM drive, insert the Writer's Workbench CD into the CDROM drive.
+The installation software will walk you through installing Writer's Workbench. - 4.
+Enter Microsoft Word by double-clicking on the icon on your desktop to complete the setup process. - If using Word 2002 (XP) or Word 2003, you will be prompted with a Security Warning the first time you enter Writer's Workbench.
+Select-Always trust macros from this source and click the Enable Macros button. - 6.
+If using Word 2007, a notification will be displayed below the ribbon section